-Besides the uncertainty given by the covariances of the Gaussians, we introduce an additional confidence value to each hypothesis which captures the precision of each detector.
-While a leg detection is much more precise in position estimation (lower covariance of the Gaussian) than a HOG detection, the probability of being a person might be lower because many objects like chairs and tables produce false positives.
+Besides the uncertainty given by the covariances of the Gaussians, we introduce an additional confidence which captures the precision of each detector.
+A leg detection is more precise in position estimation than a HOG detection, but the probability of being a person might be lower because many objects produce false positives.
 When a detection is successfully assigned to a hypothesis the confidence of the hypothesis is increased by: